Frequently Asked Questions

 What level of assurance will be required?

 Facilities must demonstrate continued performance through a full re-assessment every three years.
-At the three-year anniversary of the previous commencement date (i.e. the date on which the facility and the Secretariat entered into an agreement), the process is presumed to start again.
+At the three-year anniversary of the previous commencement date (i.e. the date on which the Facility and the Secretariat entered into an agreement), the process is presumed to start again.

-Please refer to the draft assurance process for details here.
+Please refer to the draft Assurance Process for details here.

-Will the Standard apply at the facility or the corporate level?
+Will the Standard apply at the Facility or the corporate level?

 What stages of the mine life cycle will it apply to?

 The Standard is designed for implementation principally during the operational phase of a mine life.
-There are important performance areas and individual requirements throughout the Standard, however, which require implementation at the pre-operational phase of a mine life (including Performance Area 4: New Projects, Expansions and Resettlement, Performance Area 12: Stakeholder Engagement, Performance Area 14: Indigenous Peoples, etc.).
-While some requirements in these Performance Areas may not apply if the facility has passed the relevant stage of the mine life (i.e. they cannot be applied retrospectively), the Standard includes requirements covering the same topics (such as managing ongoing adverse impacts) during the operational phase.
+There are important Performance Areas and individual requirements throughout the Standard, however, which require implementation at the pre-operational phase of a mine life (including Performance Area 4: New Projects, Expansions and Resettlement, Performance Area 12: Stakeholder Engagement, Performance Area 14: Indigenous Peoples, etc.).
+While some requirements in these Performance Areas may not apply if the Facility has passed the relevant stage of the mine life (i.e. they cannot be applied retrospectively), the Standard includes requirements covering the same topics (such as managing ongoing adverse impacts) during the operational phase.
 It should also be noted that a number of the requirements in Performance Area 24: Closure are to be applied during the operational phase of the mine (or earlier).

-See for example section 2 of Performance Area 3: Responsible Supply Chains (3.2 Mineral sourcing) and Performance Area 11: Security management.
-In all cases, the rationale for the facility’s determination of non-applicability will need to be verified by the assurance provider, based on evidence provided by (and discussions with) the facility during the assurance process, and publicly disclosed in the assurance report.
+Certain Performance Areas also have applicability “screens” which require the Facility to assess whether certain conditions are met to determine applicability.
+For example, Performance Area 11: Security Management.
+In all cases, the rationale for the Facility’s determination of non-applicability will need to be verified by the Assurance Provider, based on evidence provided by (and discussions with) the Facility during the Assurance Process, and publicly disclosed in the assurance report.

 How would companies report performance against the Standard?